A techie by profession and a Global Youth Ambassador, Pune’s Plog Man Vivek Gurav’s

 relentless passion for the betterment of the environment and clean cities is not newfound.
 He has wholeheartedly decided to work for his mission to make Pune a Clean and Plastic-free city.

 How Plog Man started his journey?

-Pune has seen a huge rise in population in last 10 years.
-With the rising population issues like pollution and waste management have become a grave concern.
-There is quite a good number of people in the city who go for a morning jog.
+Pune has seen a huge rise in population in the last 10 years.
+With the rising population, issues like pollution and waste management have become a grave concern.

 “Mobilizing them in one additional activity while doing their daily routine jogging was a better thing to do instead of asking them to join us for a cleanup drive,” says Vivek.

 Plogging was never introduced to Pune citizens as a routine.
 That’s when he decided to be a pioneer of Plogging in Pune.
 It has now become a fitness trend since September with more than 100 ploggers plogging in the city.
 Hectic work life has made people face health issues like obesity and diabetes.
 Plogging for health and cleanup is addressing concerns for both – Health & Environment in one GO!

 Conservation of Biodiversity is need of the hour and Plogging is his way to act for

 it!
 Plogging simply means jogging while collecting litter.
 And his initiative ‘Pune Ploggers’